Thukyd/SpotifyPlaylistExplorer/README.md

 What do you do when you've accumulated a decade's worth of carefully curated Spotify playlists, organized month by month?
 For me, it's not just a matter of hitting the shuffle button.
 Each playlist is a chapter in a 10-year musical journey, each one connected with vivid memories.
 However, I found no existing tools that could analyze these specific playlists in the way I wanted.

 The Playlist Explorer aims to fill this gap for.
-Built on the Spotipy Library (Spotify API), the scropt queries playlists based on your criterias (for me some basic regex).
+Built on the [Spotify API](https://developer.spotify.com/documentation/web-api)
+, the script queries playlists based on your criterias (for me some basic regex).
 It assembles data structures that include the complete track list, frequency of song appearances across playlists, most-added artists, and more.
 There are several pre-defined outputs which provide a chance to explore your musical history, offering insights that might give you some inspiration for new plyalists.

 ## Features